Nan Hua High School: Attainment of SAP status (2000–present)

 Former Nan Hua Secondary School in 2004.

 In the new millennium, Nan Hua Secondary School was accorded as the 10th Special Assistance Plan school.
 Under the Programme for Rebuilding and Improving Existing Schools (PRIME), the school relocated to a new campus at 41 Clementi Avenue 1 on 20 December 2003.
 The former premises was occupied by the NUS High School of Math and Science.
 The school subsequently attained the School of Distinction Award and Singapore Quality Class Award in 2005.
 The new school building was officially opened by Prime Minister Lee Hsien Loong on 17 July 2005 when he declared Nan Hua Secondary School achieving its Autonomous Status in 2006.
 The school's name was changed to Nan Hua High School from 1 January 2006.

 In 2010, Nan Hua High School received the President's Award for the Environment, the highest environment accolade for organisations and companies in Singapore.
 In 2017, Nan Hua High celebrated its 100th anniversary with a series of activities and celebrations throughout the year, culminating in the 100th Anniversary Dinner held on 15 July 2017.

 Incidents (2020-2025)

-In 2025, the north side of the campus of Nan Hua High School, Block 422 was involved in a fire putting the classes on that size at risk.
+In 2025, the north side of the campus of Nan Hua High School, Block 422 was involved in a fire putting the classes on that side at risk.
 No casualties were reported.